sschwarzer/racket-glossary/glossary-notes.md

       `display` (or other output function)
       `close-output-port`
       - `#:exists` value to be used with stdin, stdout, stderr?
-      - Research and explain difference between `'truncate` and `'update`.
-Also show examples
+      - Explain difference between `'truncate` and `'update`.
+Also show examples.
     - Input files
       `open-input-port`
       `read-line`